 We were very happy we had a room around the corner and up the hill at Pension Oppelt.
 I think we’ll be back.

 Beers on tap: Landbier (Ungespundetes Lager), Knörzla plus a seasonal.
-Assorted and changing Craft Beers in bottles.
+Assorted and changing Craft Beers (such as Sauerkirsch Geheimnis) in bottles.

 Brauereifest is the 1st weekend in August